-The short and simple answer to question “does HDMI Support 144Hz?” is a yes.
-However, in reality though whether an HDMI port will support 144Hz or not depends upon its version as well on the resolution you wish to play on.
+The short and simple answer to the question “does HDMI Support 144Hz?” is a yes.
+However, whether an HDMI port will support 144Hz depends on its version and the resolution you wish to play on.

-In addition to that, whether the HDMI will support 144Hz also depends upon the color bit depth of your monitor as well.
+In addition, whether the HDMI will support 144Hz also depends upon the color bit depth of your monitor.

-As such, it may be difficult for a certain older HDMI port version to support 144Hz on professional monitors as compared to on basic gaming monitors.
+As such, it may be difficult for a specific older HDMI port version to support 144Hz on professional monitors compared to basic gaming monitors.

-In the following text I will talk in detail about HDMI and whether it can support 144Hz or not.
-I will particularly look at the specs at which 144Hz would be supported by a certain HDMI interface version.
+In the following text, I will discuss HDMI and whether it can support 144Hz.
+I will mainly look at the specs at which a specific HDMI interface version would support 144Hz.

-Different HDMI Version and Their Supported Refresh Rate
+Different HDMI VERSIONS and Their Supported Refresh Rate

 As mentioned earlier, there are different HDMI versions.
-Whether your PC supports a certain HDMI port version depends upon what motherboard or what graphics card you have.
+Whether your PC supports a specific HDMI port version depends upon what motherboard or graphics card you have.

-The following table shows the different HDMI version and their supported resolution and refresh rates.
+The following table shows the different HDMI versions and their supported resolution and refresh rates.

 |HDMI Version||Max Resolution||Max Refresh Rate||Max Bandwidth|